How it all began

 From conception to perfection – In just two years

 It takes about 2 years to develop a new tent.
 After coming up with an idea, the planning phase begins in Berlin.
 Drawings are made and models are built.
 Our Asian partners then make the initial prototypes, which are subsequently put through their paces in field tests.
 These tests are carried out either by ourselves or fellow “professional travellers”.
-We have documented our last field test in Iceland and Norway in this catalogue.
 If we or the professional travellers discover any faults or defects or have any ideas to make the tent better, the necessary improvements will be made.
 Finally, the end product is showcased at the OutDoor trade fair.

 How we develop Wechsel tents

 What makes us unique is the fact that we develop every single tent ourselves – whether detail solutions, construction or cut of the fabric.
 Our tents feature a catenary cut ridge line so the sidewalls hang taut.
 And not least, we at Wechsel are keen advocates of quality, sustainability and reliability.
 In the event of damage or a warranty event, we help with the professional repair work ourselves.
 We can even replace floors and whole tent sections.
 And we keep spare parts in stock for older designs.
 But then again, we are not like ordinary traders.
 Far from it.
 It goes without saying that we use our tents ourselves.